Communities for Afghans phase 2: policy document

 1. Overview

-Communities for Afghans is a sponsorship route for individuals from the Afghan Resettlement Programme.
-As set out by ministers including in Parliament there is now a single Afghan Resettlement Programme for all eligible Afghans who arrive in the UK.
+Communities for Afghans is a sponsorship scheme for individuals from the Afghan Resettlement Programme.
+There is a single Afghan Resettlement Programme (ARP) for all eligible Afghans who arrive in the UK.
+All individuals under the ARP have Indefinite Leave to Remain.

-It is designed to quickly deliver safe, affordable homes, based on a community sponsorship model, enabling local community groups to welcome and support refugees directly in their local communities.
+The Communities for Afghans scheme is designed to quickly deliver safe, affordable homes, based on a community sponsorship model, enabling groups to welcome and support refugees directly in their local communities.
 As such, it operates differently from other resettlement programmes.
-Responsibility for the resettlement of households is shared between HM Government, Principal Sponsors, Sponsor Groups and councils.
-Successful sponsorship arrangements will therefore rely on positive engagement and collaborative working relationships between these groups.
+Responsibility for the resettlement of households is shared between HM Government, Principal Sponsors, Sponsor Groups, and councils.
+Successful sponsorship arrangements therefore rely on positive engagement and collaborative working relationships between these groups.
 The amount of funding paid to Principal Sponsors, Sponsor Groups and councils reflects this balance in responsibilities.

 Principal Sponsors have overall responsibility for the effectiveness of the Sponsor Group in supporting the household for the duration of the scheme and will provide direct support to both the household and the Sponsor Group to make sure that the resettlement goes to plan.
 They will recruit, train and support Sponsor Groups through the scheme and provide ongoing support.
-They will work in tandem with the council; however, they will be the first port of call if there are any issues or challenges.
+Working in tandem with councils, they are the first point of contact if any issues or challenges arise.
 Principal Sponsors are there to support the council and Sponsor Group in agreeing their joint approach.

 2. HM Government roles and responsibilities